 Ozone generators produce photocatalytic oxidation that is effective in destroying airborne mold.
-However, expert toxicologist: Dr. Thrasher strongly cautioned mold victims against using these ozone generators.
-He said that if you oxidize an organic chemical of any kind it will create free radicals.
+However, expert mold toxicologist: Dr. Thrasher strongly cautioned mold victims against using these ozone generators.
+He said that if you oxidize an organic chemical of any kind into environmental air it will create free radicals.
 Period.
 End of Story.

 According to Standford University "Free radicals can cause damage to parts of cells such as proteins, DNA, and cell membranes by stealing their electrons through a process called oxidation.
 (This is why free radical damage is also called “oxidative damage.”)
 When free radicals oxidize important components of the cell, those components lose their ability to function normally, and the accumulation of such damage may cause the cell to die.
 Numerous studies indicate that increased production of free radicals causes or accelerates nerve cell injury and leads to disease.
 Dr. Thrasher also warned us that ozone can be highly irritating to your mucous membranes and lungs.

-Ozone Generators do facilitate the removal of volatile organics and THIS is what attracts "so-called" building professionals to argue with customer and clients and pursuade them to use Ozone in their space..... but people need to be aware and recognize that these machines SHOULD NOT BE USED - ANYWHERE where you, your family, your pets or plants are living.
+Ozone Generators do facilitate the removal of volatile organics and THIS is what attracts "so-called" building professionals to argue with customer and clients and persuade them to use Ozone in their space..... but people need to be aware and recognize that these machines SHOULD NOT BE USED - ANYWHERE INSIDE INDOOR AIR where you, your family, your pets or plants are living.

 Need more evidence that Ozone Emits Free Radicals?

 Are "Air Purifiers" or "Air Fresheners" that emit ozone safe for daily use?